greggelong/collatz-castle-p5js/README.md

 It is a work in progress at the moment.

-You are randomly placed in somewhere along the tree of the Collatz numbers
+You are randomly placed in somewhere along the tree of the Collatz numbers.

-you must use 3n + 1 to find your way back to room 1 which is the exit
+Your first taskt is to use use 3n + 1 to find your way back to room 1.

+This first task can be completed by following a simple rule:

+* if your current room is even choose the door that is half that number

+* if the current room is odd choose the door that is triple that number plus one

-or pick up items in other numbered rooms.
+The second task is to pick up an item in room three.

+but how do you get from room one to room three?

-But it is not so easy as room numbers  that would be adjacent on the regular number
+It is not so easy.
+The room numbers are not adjacent  as on the regular number

-line like 27 and 26 are very far from each other using 3n+1.
+line.
+Rooms 3 and 4 are not next to one another.
+If you need help use a map.

 [see a map by Jason Davies](https://www.jasondavies.com/collatz-graph/)